amostodman/NYCSchools/README.md

 - [2012 SAT Results](https://data.cityofnewyork.us/Education/2012-SAT-Results/f9bf-2cp4)

 Todo:
+- Prettify: Add some images or media such as maps or something.
+- CI/CD with GitHub actions: Use the device farm from github for UITesting, automatic screenshots, testflight deployment and other automation.
 - Add gitignore
 - Convert snake case keys from JSON to camel case.
-- Prettify: Add some images or media such as maps or something.
-- CI/CD with GitHub actions: Use the device farm from github for UITesting, automatic screenshots, testflight deployment and other automation.
+- Separate code into different files for the many possible sections of the school detail view as the page gets bigger.